0xlithe/Microsoft-Teams-Activity-Monitor/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser.

 ##  Setting Up Microsoft Graph API Access

+### EASIEST METHOD: Microsoft 365 Admin Center (Global Reader Permissions)

+Go to admin.microsoft.com and sign in.

+Left menu: Show all → Roles.

+Search Global Reader, open it → Assigned admins.
+Look for your name.

+Or: Users → Active users → open your user → Account tab → Roles → see Admin center access list for Global Reader.

+Tip: If you can’t open the admin center, you likely don’t have any admin role (including Global Reader).

+### ALTERNATIVE METHOD: REGISTERING AN ACCOUNT WITH AZURE

 ### Step 1: Register an App in Azure Portal